Tbourdais/Arcane_API/README.md

 ## API

 I didn't comment too much the api.py file.
 Here are some precision on some the app routes.
+### /users/, PUSH

+Add a new user to the database.
+The birth date in the request is a string "dd/mm/yyyy" and is converted to a datetime.

 ### /users/<user_id>, PUT